VikasChidananda/Kannada-MNIST-digit-classifier/Readme.md

 # Classification of Kannada MNIST

-This repository explores linear and non linear classification methods to classify Kannada MNIST dataset which is akin to MNIST database.
+This repository explores linear and non linear classification methods to classify Kannada MNIST dataset which is akin to original MNIST.

 ## Classification algorithms
 Comparison of the accuracies of the following algorithms